 2. Eat the rainbow

 During winter it’s easy to get into a rut eating the same meals over and over.
 Try varying your fruit and veg intake to include a variety of colours — think beetroot, broccoli, carrot, aubergine, mango and more.
-If a busy lifestyle means you struggle to cook from scratch, try making a daily smoothie packed with frozen veg, fruit and a scoop of Super Greens Powder.
+If a busy lifestyle means you struggle to cook from scratch, try making a daily smoothie packed with frozen veg, fruit and a scoop of greens powder.

 Eating a variety of foods all counts towards a balanced diet, as well as keeping your gut healthy.
 Try to eat plenty of veggies, fruit, and grains to keep your digestive system in check.